 Reading this post will help you to choose between uBlock Origin and Adblock Plus.
-Know which is the best adblocker in 2018.
+Know which is the best adblocker.
 According to a survey, companies spend more than 500 billion dollars worldwide on advertisements per year.

 Online giants like Google, Facebook, Yahoo generate most of their revenue from advertisements.
 This industry is a gigantic industry with billions of worth.
 However, after the introduction of Adblockers, we have observed a drop in page views and ad impressions ratio.

 Use of Ad-blockers has always been a part of the debate among tech experts.
 On one side there are websites which provide quality content and don’t use many advertisements.
 It is absolutely fine to support them by not using adblockers.
 But then there are some not-so-good quality websites which send forced ads and popups which become hell lot of annoying for users.